fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 ## Install the FullContact for Snowflake App
 Duration: 1

-The FullContact for Snowflake Native App is available in the Snowlflake Marketplace
+The FullContact for Snowflake Native App is available in the Snowflake Marketplace

 1) Visit the "Apps" section of your Snowflake Account - ex where YOURACCOUNTLOCATOR is your own Snowflake Account Locator https://app.snowflake.com/us-east-1/YOURACCOUNTLOCATOR/#/apps/applications